-- Blow You Away: Skilled in Wind Black Magic and his special attack is Trick of Tornado.
+- Blow You Away: Skilled in Wind Black Magic and his special attack is Tricky Tornado.

 - Edible Theme Naming: Named after the red, vegetable sauce used to dip crackers, chips, and tortillas in.

 - One Steve Limit: Averted.
-He shares the same name as Cooler's top minion.
+His name is one letter away from Salsa, the English name of Cooler's top minion.

 The shinigami of the Dark Demon Realm who serves Mechikabura.